Home News

 • Free and easy to install

-• Blocks almost all advertisements
+• Blocks most advertisements

 Cons